odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

           /destinations/india/states/uttarakhand/cities/binsar/excursions/day-at-leisure-at-itmenaan-estate/
         title: Day at leisure at Itmenaan Estate
         content: >-
-          At Itmenaan Estate you may choose to just ‘do nothing’ - laze around or read a book, admire mesmerising valleys and snow clad peaks, enjoy the warmth of bonfire, gaze at the countless stars in night time.
+          At Itmenaan Estate you may choose to just 'do nothing' - laze around or read a book, admire mesmerising valleys and snow-clad peaks, enjoy the warmth of a bonfire, gaze at the countless stars at night time or just gorge yourself on lovely Kumaoni thali meals.
 Those who are looking for some more walking within and around the estate you may trek to the highest point for enchanting views or roam the beautiful oak and rhododendron forests.
         date: ''
         etd: ''
         duration: ''